robots-make-art-too/Quiz_1-soundbeats-and-setups/README.md

 ## Moving on

 The steps above must be completed before you can continue.
+Why?
+We have been trying to complete them for ~~two~~ almost three weeks.
+Time's up!
+Also, I need your `GitHub  URL` put into a file, in a location, that I can restrict public access to, but to which you have access.
+That link is what gets you into our `team area` of `robots-make-art-too`
+- UPDATE: We have had to _reintroduce_ the open to all 8,000,000,000 people on Earth google link.
+  - Last chance to get in and record your info happening soon cause that link won't stay up for long.

 1. [] Find your way to our `GitHub` organization page [robots-make-art-too](https://github.com/robots-make-art-too)
    - [] Locate the `Teams` tab